Getting Involved in the Mission of DCPC

 News and Reports From Our Mission Teams

-160 DCPC volunteers cleaned up, fixed up, packed food, and painted for 22 agencies around our community on Saturday, November 6.
+160 DCPC volunteers cleaned up, fixed up, packed food, made sandwiches, assembled gift and craft bags, and built walls for agencies around our community on Saturday, November 5.
 To see a video of the volunteers at work, CLICK HERE.

 Disaster Relief in Wilmington, NC